jbristow/gh-labels/README.md

 ## Usage
 The labels that will be created are in `labels.yml`.
-Any existing labels that are setup on the repos will be removed if they do not exist in `labels.yml`.
+Any existing labels that are set up on the repos will be removed if they do not exist in `labels.yml`.
 The repos that will be processed exist in organization as defined by `org` in the script.

 * Run on a single repo: